haworku/HiOS/README.md

 ```

-Might be useful to combine reducers into a single function then send into store
+Combine multiple reducers into a single function then send into store
 ```javascript
 const combineReducers = (reducers) => { // takes in reducer functions
   return (state = {}, action) => { // returns a new function representing all reducers logic combined